 Faithful in Context

 As Jesus' modern-day disciples, it is not enough for us to know general truth; we must be faithful in applying it to specific contexts.
-For example, we are all called to worship only God, rejecting anything else that demands our ultimate loyalty.
-However, Christ guides different communities to engage with their particular contexts in different ways.

 Here in Washington, DC, the Quaker Christian community that I am a part of struggles with how to reconcile our faith in Jesus with the idolatrous demands that government, corporations and powerful interests place on us as citizens.
 In our context, we feel particularly led to wrestle as a community with how we relate to the structures of global power that are based in our city (and where some of us work!).
 We know that we are called to lead lives of undivided loyalty to God, even as we live and work in the heart of the greatest imperial power the world has ever known.